 Duty cycle refers to how the solenoid valve is actually controlled.
-The D-Force boost controller outputs a signal to the solenoid valve that rapidly pulses it on and off about 30 times a second (0.033 seconds per cycle) to bleed air from the wastegate.
-Duty cycle alters how long it is on for each cycle, and how long it is off.
+The G-Force II boost controller outputs a signal to the solenoid valve that rapidly pulses it on and off about 30 times a second (0.033 seconds per cycle) to bleed air from the wastegate, and duty cycle alters how long it is on for each cycle, and how long it is off.

 For example, a duty cycle of 25% means that the solenoid valve is pulsed ON for 25% of each cycle, and OFF for 75% of the cycle.
-A 25% duty cycle output from the D-Force to the solenoid valve is illustrated opposite:
+A 25% duty cycle output from the G-Force to the solenoid valve is illustrated opposite: